The Waste Improvement Programme (WIP) is funded by the Welsh Government and hosted by the Welsh Local Government Association (WLGA).

 - support the Collaborative Change Programme activity.

 Over the years the Wales Improvement Programme has supported waste service improvements across Wales.
-This in turn has resulted in:

 For more information contact: Barry Williams